TharunAbinav/Invoice-to-excel-scanner/README.md

 - openpyxl
 - re (regular expressions)

-You can install the required dependencies using pip:
+You can install the required dependencies using pip

+## Credits
+This project uses the following resources:

+- For using the regex keywords from regex library I have used (https://regex101.com/) -I have attached exaple invoice so you can try or test the code using the provided images from various sources

+## License
+The Weather Wizard project is licensed under the MIT License.